 At Las Fallas, you can expect to taste the absolute best Spanish dishes with platters of sausages, an array of grills and sea-food mixes, traditional paella, pic-n-mix tapas, and an assortment of meat stacks.
 Lining the streets there are countless desert wagons and portable bars offering a range of sweet treats and unlimited amounts of alcohol.

 There are many hotels, B&Bs, Airbnb’s, hostels, resorts, and self-catered apartments for rent throughout Valencia.
-Around the time of the festival, accommodation prices significantly increases and vacancies fill up very fast.
+Around the time of the festival, accommodation prices significantly increase and vacancies fill up very fast.
 Arrange your accommodation as soon as possible.

 Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
 Book your stay for Las Fallas 2020 using the map below!